 In proton therapy treatments, less energy is released as the protons enter the body and all of the remaining energy is deposited at the treatment site, reducing the amount of healthy tissue that receives dose.12

 Study Compares Effects of X-ray Radiation with Proton Therapy

 A study analyzed patients treated with X-ray radiation and compared them with patients treated with proton therapy.
-Of the patients treated with X-ray radiation, 12.8% developed secondary cancers caused by treatment, while only 6.4% of the proton therapy patients developed secondary cancers.6
+Of the patients treated with X-ray radiation, 12.8 percent developed secondary cancers caused by treatment, while only 6.4 percent of the proton therapy patients developed secondary cancers.6